zero-to-mastery/resources/CSSResources.md

 - [CSS Counters](https://www.freecodecamp.org/news/numbering-with-css-counters/): CSS counters are used to add counts to elements.
 The count is added by providing variables that can be initialized (using `counter-reset`), and these variables can then be incremented by CSS rule

-- [CSS Minifier](https://cssminifier.com/): CSS Minifier is online CSS Tool which can Minify/Compress the CSS files.
-And its absolutely Free.